A Guide to Ski Season Insurance

 Excess – When talking out any insurance you must always check what excess you are expected to pay in the event of a claim.
 If you think it is too much or you wouldn’t have the funds to meet it you should consider a different policy.

 Lengthy coverage – As a seasonnaire, you could be in the mountains for up to 6 months.
 Basic ski travel insurance will not be adequate as they will often only cover single trips or up to 30 days.

-Self-employed – If you are planning to work freelance or self-employed during the winter season your insurance must cover work-related incidents.
+Self-employed or Volunteering – If you are planning to work freelance, volunteer or self-employed during the winter season your insurance must cover work-related incidents.

 Which ski season insurance should you choose?

 It is important to shop around to find the best cover for you and take time reading every policy and make sure it meets your requirements and allows you to do the activities you want without worry.

 Below is a list of ski season insurance companies that are worth looking at when deciding.